HTTP5214-Winter2023/Team_Boilerplate/standuplog.md

 This week I participated as a team member. we discuss about the future plan</br>
 SCRUM MASTER: Wenbo Min
 Note taker: Wenbno Min

+# 5/4/2023
+This week I participated as a team member. we had a meeting with Simon</br>

+# 12/4/2023

+This week I participated as a team member.This week we focused on finishing touches to conclude the project.
+We are adding finishing touches to conclude our project, including improving the aesthetics of the application.
+We plan to ensure that the HTML/CSS design changes are correctly added to the GitHub repository.
+SCRUM MASTER: Linda Badurina
+Note taker: Linda Badurina